 Q: In what capacity shall Liquidity Providers enter orders/quotes?

 A: Liquidity Providers shall be able to enter quotes in both capacities, "Principal" as well as "riskless Principal".
 Market Maker as well as Liquidity Providers participating the LPS incentive scheme for Blue Chips however are restricted to the "Principal" capacity.

 Segment for Structured Products

-Market Making agreements including minimum liquidity criteria however, are only in place for certain, non-transparent product types (i.e. Actively Managed Certificates, Floored Floaters and products on Alternative Investments) or COSI.
-Market Maker that do not fulfill the liquidity requirements can be sanctioned by the exchange.
+Market Making agreements including minimum liquidity criteria however, are only in place for certain non-transparent product types (i.e. Actively Managed Certificates, Floored Floaters and products on Alternative Investments) or COSI.
+Market Makers that do not fulfill the liquidity requirements can be sanctioned by the exchange.

 Liquidity Providers must meet obligations to qualify for benefits.
 If they fail to meet these obligations, the benefits will not apply.